-Check you have the correct patient – confirm they are happy to be called by their name e.g. Joanna or Mrs Smith.
+Check you have the correctpatient and confirm they are happy to be called by their name (e.g. Joanna or Mrs Smith).

-Introduce your full name and role and purpose of the interview (e.g. ‘I have been asked to speak to you about some recent investigations you have had’)
+Explain the purpose of the interview (e.g. ‘I have been asked to speak to you about some recent investigations you have had.’).

-If you are seeing the patient instead of their usual doctor – apologise for the change/explain that you are stepping in for whatever reason.
-They may be expecting to have the conversation with someone else.
+If you are seeing the patient instead of their usual doctor – apologise for the change and explain that you are stepping in for whatever reason.

-Open, relaxed, yet professional body language (uncrossed legs and arms, leaning slightly forward in chair)
+Open, relaxed, yet professional body language (e.g. uncrossed legs and arms, leaning slightly forward in the chair).

 Try to establish a rapport with your patient:

-Ask how they are, offer them a seat/glass of water
+Ask how they are, offer them a seat and a glass of water.

 Structuring the consultation